knpuniversity/oo/knpu/episode2/objects-from-database.md

 have less code than we started.
 That's always my preference.

 We've only changed this *one* file, but we're ready!
 Refresh!
 Welcome to our dynamic application in under 10 minutes.
+Ship it!